Spirit Lake High School

 An advanced study of anatomy and physiology.
 The relationship between body structure and function and homeostasis forms the basis for the course.
 Pathological processes that result in dysfunction and disease are presented.
 Major topics include digestive, endocrine, cardiovascular, lymphatic, respiratory, immune, blood, metabolism, reproduction, urinary, fluid, electrolyte and acid=base balance.
 Lecture and laboratory.

-Course offerings are subject to change.
-Students should check with their high school counselor for current offerings.
+Course offerings are subject to change, students should check with their high school counselor.